brianclee-gh/cube/client/src/components/Overview/process.md

                 if end of thumbnail list start from beginning for next button if at beginning of thumbnail list start from end of thumbnail list with back button

-            - Link styles that come into image component to style selection in product info.
+        [x]    - Link styles that come into image component to style selection in product info.
+               - Since Image and Product Info were siblings, I had to create a function in the Parent "main" and pass this function to the child component to get the active style.
+When calling the function I was able to get that data similar to a callback on the parent level to pass it into local state.
+From there I was able to pass it down to the image component.